isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/Licensing Or Registration Of Law Practice Entities/apply-for-a-licence-or-registration-for-a-new-law-practice-entity.md

   <tr>
     <td>
       <ul>
-        <li style="text-align:justify">SLP applicants who wish to explore a matter management and collaboration tool to kickstart your firm's legal technology journey can visit the <a href="ltpi.mlaw.gov.sg" target="_blank">Legal Technology Platform</a> for more information on the initiative and funding programme.</li>
+        <li style="text-align:justify">SLP applicants who wish to explore a matter management and collaboration tool to kickstart your firm's legal technology journey can visit the <a href="ltpi.mlaw.gov.sg" target="_blank"/>Legal Technology Platform</a> for more information on the initiative and funding programme.</li>

    </ul>